satyap54/CF-CLI/README.md

 ## To Do

- - Converting this into a full-fledged CLI
+ - contest_data method in cli.py
  - Better printing and formatting